|

 Organize the contents of your knapsack into pouches and individual

-the bottom of your knapsack, they won't be able to remove all
+open the bottom of your knapsack, they won't be able to remove

-your belongings too easily.
-This also makes it easier for you
+all your belongings too easily.
+This also makes it easier

-to find what you are looking for when you need to retrieve an
+for you to find what you are looking for when you need to

-into your jacket, coat, and bag.
-That way, if you
+number into your jacket, coat, and bag.
+That way,

-leave any of these behind in a restaurant, etc., it will be
+if you leave any of these behind in a restaurant, etc., it

 Use the safe in your hotel or cruise ship to store valuables